It's time to learn how to shoot a pistol the right way...

-Our comprehensive guide on how to shoot a pistol is intended to bring new shooters up to speed, and give those looking to review the the basics a concise resource.
-We want to emphasize right off the bat that this subject fills volumes, so use this as a resource to guide your practice in the fundamentals.
+Our comprehensive guide on how to shoot a pistol is intended to bring new shooters up to speed, and give those looking to review the basics a concise resource.
+We want to emphasize right off the bat that this subject fills volumes, so use this as a resource to guide your practice in the fundamentals while wearing your new IWB holster.
 With that out of the way, let's talk about how to shoot a pistol.

-Before shooting a pistol you need to know how they work.
-If you're new to firearms, a good place to start learning how they works is with this detailed infographic that the NRA and OutdoorHub created.
+Before shooting a pistol, you need to know how they work.
+If you're new to firearms, a good place to start learning how they work is with this detailed infographic that the NRA and OutdoorHub created.

 Based on the information above you can tell that your experience shooting a pistol will vary based on things like the size of the firearm, and the amount of gunpowder in the cartridge.
-The pressure unleashed by the exploding gunpowder is also transferred into the pistol, and causes recoil.
+The pressure unleashed by the exploding gunpowder is also transferred into the pistol and causes recoil.
 Larger, heavier pistols absorb more recoil, and a smaller, shorter cartridge generates less pressure.
-This means if you shot a larger caliber bullet in a smaller firearm the recoil will be greater.
+This means if you shot a larger caliber bullet in a smaller firearm the recoil will be more significant.

-Bear in mind that as a pistol heats up from being fired multiple times in a relatively small time frame its accuracy will decrease.
+Keep in mind that as a pistol heats up from being fired multiple times in a relatively small time frame, its accuracy will decrease.
 This is why some firearms have what's called a "bull barrel" or thicker barrel to withstand more heat to maintain better accuracy.

 We recommend you find a range that rents firearms and try out some of the different pistol models.
 This will allow you to feel the differences for yourself.
 While doing this remember that according to some fairly extensive studies, common self-defense pistol calibers are roughly equivalent in terms of overall effectiveness.
 In other words, you feel more comfortable with smaller caliber such as .380 ACP, than use it over a more powerful cartridge gun.

-For all you "lucky" dominant right hand/eye or dominant left hand/eye people you will aim using your domante hand and aim with your dominant eye when shooting.
+For all you "lucky" dominant right hand/eye or dominant left hand/eye people you will aim using your dominant hand and aim with your dominant eye when shooting.
 Easy enough.

 Shooting is a whole-body activity.
 As much as possible, you want to use your whole body to absorb the recoil and keep you as stable as possible.
-Your bodily stability will be a key factor in whether or not follow-up shots land, so it matters quite a bit to your preparation.
-In general you want to stand in a way that feels natural, but always remember that it's vitally important to lean forward.
+Your physical stability will be a critical factor in whether or not follow-up shots land, so it matters quite a bit to your preparation.
+You also want to make sure you have a comfortable pair of tactical pants to wear while shooting.
+In general, you want to stand in the way that feels natural, but always remember that it's vitally important to lean forward.

-The Chapman stance is quite similar to the Weaver stance, with the key difference being full extension of the shooting arm.
-Lock out your shooting elbow and build a bridge of bone from your shoulder through your forearm to your hand where the pistol is.
+The Chapman stance is quite similar to the Weaver stance, with the vital difference being the full extension of the shooting arm.
+Lockout your shooting elbow and build a bridge of bone from your shoulder through your forearm to your hand where the pistol is.
 Many Chapman shooters lean their head to the side to the point where it rests on their shooting arm.
 Some cross-dominant people find this stance especially helpful, as acquiring the sights in those cases requires a significant head-tilt to accomplish.

 The Point stance allows for one-handed fire.
 Like the Retention stance, the non-firing hand is balled up and held across the shooter's chest.
 For the Point stance, the shooter takes a step forward with the foot on his firing side and extends his firing shoulder, arm, and hand toward the target.
 In principle, a two-handed stance is always superior.
 In the context of self-defense, that may not be a practical reality.
 The one-handed stances aren't going to take up the majority of your range time, but they're worth learning for sheer utility value.

 Check out this handy infographic for more information on sighting in on your target.
-We recommend practicing both aimed fire using the sights and later, when you're confident, point fire from stances such as the retention stance.
+We recommend practicing both aimed firing using the sights and later, when you're confident, point firing from stances such as the retention stance.

 Where you position your finger on the trigger determines a lot about where your shots are going to land.
 For best results, rest the pad of your index finger squarely on the trigger.
 Pulling the trigger with only the tip of your finger can cause your shots to fly to the side, as can pulling the trigger with the joint of your first knuckle.
 While working on your trigger pull, we've found that it helps to keep in mind the fact that you're only moving your trigger finger.
 Keep the rest of your hand still and move that finger as smoothly as you can in one steady motion.
 The "break" of the trigger, the point that trips the firing mechanism and causes the gun to fire, should come as a surprise to you.

-Now that you know how to shoot a pistol, it is important to learn how to carry the gun as well.
+Now that you know how to shoot a pistol, it is essential to learn how to carry the gun as well.
 Find out more here:

-After you've gained some confidence with your handgun you may find yourself wishing you could adjust the sights a bit.
+After you've gained some confidence with your handgun, you may find yourself wishing you could adjust the sights a bit.
 Like all other mechanical devices, no two guns are exactly the same.
-Some carry a bit high or low or to one side, even when sighted in properly with good shooting technique.
-To overcome this, it can become necessary to physically adjust or even replace the sights on your pistol.
+Some carry a bit high or low or to one side, even when sighted in properly with proper shooting technique.
+To overcome this, it can become necessary to adjust or also replace the sights on your pistol physically.
 That's a whole separate conversation, so if you're interested, check out our guide on the subject to learn more about advanced sighting.